 Abstract.
 Persistence is an important concept in meteorology.
-It refers to surface weather or the atmospheric circulation either remaining in approximately the same state (stationarity) or repeatedly occupying the same state (recurrence) over some prolonged period of time.
-Persistence can be found at many different timescales; however, the sub-seasonal to seasonal (S2S) timescale is especially relevant in terms of impacts and atmospheric predictability.
-For these reasons, S2S persistence has been attracting increasing attention by the scientific community.
+It refers to surface weather or the atmospheric circulation either remaining in approximately the same state (quasi-stationarity) or repeatedly occupying the same state (recurrence) over some prolonged period of time.
+Persistence can be found at many different timescales; however, sub-seasonal to seasonal (S2S) timescales are especially relevant in terms of impacts and atmospheric predictability.
+For these reasons, S2S persistence has been attracting increasing attention from the scientific community.
 The dynamics responsible for persistence and their potential evolution under climate change are a notable focus of active research.
-However, one important challenge facing the community is how to define persistence, from both a qualitative and quantitative perspective.
+However, one important challenge facing the community is how to define persistence from both a qualitative and quantitative perspective.
 Despite a general agreement on the concept, many different definitions and perspectives have been proposed over the years, among which it is not always easy to find one's way.
-The purpose of this review is to present and discuss existing concepts of weather persistence, associated methodologies and physical interpretations.
-In particular, we call attention to the fact that persistence can be defined as a global or as a local property of a system, with important implications in terms of methods but also impacts.
-We also highlight the importance of timescale and similarity metric selection, and illustrate some of the concepts using the example of summertime atmospheric circulation over Western Europe.
+The purpose of this review is to present and discuss existing concepts of weather persistence can be defined as a global or as a local property of a system, with important implications in terms of methods and impacts.
+We also highlight the importance of timescale and similarity metric selection and illustrate some of the concepts using the example of summertime atmospheric circulation over western Europe.